timeseriesAI/tsai/README.md

 ## How to get started

-The only thing you need to do after you have installed the library is to add this to your notebook:

-`from tsai.all import *`

-To get familiarized with the library, I'd suggest you start with this notebook:
+To get familiarized with the package, I'd suggest you start with this notebook:

 **[01_Intro_to_Time_Series_Classification](https://github.com/timeseriesAI/timeseriesAI/blob/master/tutorial_nbs/01_Intro_to_Time_Series_Classification.ipynb)**

 It provides an overview of a time series classification problem using fastai v2.

 If you want more details, you can get them in nbs 00 and 00a.

+To use tsai in your own notebooks, the only thing you need to do after you have installed the package is to add this:

+`from tsai.all import *`